wp-plugins/backwpup/readme.txt

 == Changelog ==
 = 0.6.3 =
-* use ftp_roe for login and other commans
+* use ftp_row for login and other commands
+* Add option to send only email on erros

 = 0.6.2 =